chatox/networks-science-course/upf/upf-evaluation.md

 # 3. Asking questions

+* As a general rule, **do not e-mail theory or practice instructors**.
+One exception to this rule is to communicate a justified absence to a practice session to the practice instructor, attaching the related justification (e.g., a medical appointment).

-If you need help installing software or packages in your computer, please ask your classmates, for instance through the Aula Global's forum.
-Teaching staff does not have the necessary bandwidth to debug your installation.
+* If you need help installing software or packages in your computer, please ask your classmates, for instance through the Aula Global's forum.
+Instructors are not responsible for debugging your installation.
+As (future) data scientists, you should be able to install software on your own. **You are responsible for having the necessary software installed before the start of the practice session.**

 * Please use the "Notice board" for general questions, and the forums "Questions about theory" and "Questions about practices" for questions on theory and practices.
-I get the same questions many times by e-mail and that's not helpful for you or for me.
-So, **unless it's something specific to you, use the forums.**

-* Please if you do need to write me or your practice instructors an e-mail because of something specific to you, **include the name of the subject** in your e-mail, and if necessary, the seminar/practice group in which you are.

-* Please if you do need to write me or the practice instructors an e-mail, **send it from your UPF address**, so we can give it priority and answer it promptly.
+If any question is not answered in the forum, you can e-mail the instructors and ask for an appointment.

-* Feel free to ask me questions in English, Catalan, or Spanish, independently of the language of your group.
+* Feel free to ask questions in English, Catalan, or Spanish, independently of the language of your group.

-To ask for an appointment, send an e-mail to the course's professor. **No appointments will be given in the 72 hours before partial or final exams.**